Is meal planning the bane of your existence?

 2| Plan Meals Based On Sales

 Plan your meals and shopping list around sales at different stores.
 This is a great way to score some awesome deals.
-Yes, this does take more effort, but it pays off, because it saves you money!
+Yes, this does take more effort, but it pays off because it saves you money!

 For example, I’m a huge fan of smoked honey ham off the bone.
 So for dinner, we’re going to make our version of sub sandwiches.
 Instead of getting my lunch meat at a local grocery store I’ll head to Target… Why might you ask?

 They have a deal where if you buy a pound and a half of lunch meat you get a pound of sliced cheese for FREE!
-Which means I’ll not only have enough lunch meat and cheese for dinner but I’ll also have leftovers for a week’s worth of lunches (this deal varies by store, so make sure to ask).
+This means I’ll not only have enough lunch meat and cheese for dinner but I’ll also have leftovers for a week’s worth of lunches (this deal varies by store, so make sure to ask).

 I also highly recommend taking a look at those grocery ads you get in the mail during the week before tossing them.
 During the summer months, produce sales are huge.
 Glancing through ads you’ll notice that different stores sell their produce at a wide variety of prices.
 Use these to make sure you are getting the best food for the best price.